Our Curriculum Intent

 “Be kind and compassionate to one another and forgive each other, just as in Christ, God forgave you…reach out to others in acts of love.”
 Ephesians 4: 2, 32

-We want our children to learn to be kind, patient and gentle with themselves, with others and with the world around them.
+We want our children to learn to be kind and patient with others and with the world around them.
 We support the children in being able to learn together reciprocally and to show respect, understanding and forgiveness.
 The children learn to consider the needs of others and to help one another, making a difference within their community and to the world in which they live and grow.

 “Fill your minds with things that are true, pure, just, excellent…the best, the beautiful, things to praise, not to put down.”
 Philippians 4:8